Johnny1111111/Java/README.md

 4. A feature which lists all legal moves after the dice roll and allows the user to enter a letter code for the desired move.
 The board should be updated to reflect the move selected.
 All hits and bear off should be applied.
-All rules of backgammon should be considered.(Not done)
+All rules of backgammon should be considered.(Done.
+Checked on Nov.29.2022)

 5. A “pip” command which reports the pip count for both players.(Done.
 Checked on Nov.24.2022)